SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Audio Denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.

+Feedback example: "I can hear a buzzing sound with my headphones on, but not when watching on my iPad.
+Can we denoise the audio?"

 ### 17. Audio - Levels

 When video editing, it's important to have standard audio levelling.

 For example, if the presenter's voice is too quiet, it can be improved by increasing the gain of the audio clip.
 Vice versa if the dialogue/music is too loud, the audio levels would need to be lowered to reduce peaking.

+Feedback example: "Adam sounds really soft here."

 ### 18. Audio - Clarity